Can't talk right now?Get a quote · reply within 15 min

 RAID Symptoms That Mean You Should Stop Using DIY Recovery Tools

-RAID data recovery is needed when your array turns inaccessible, starts returning I O errors, or shows rebuild and resilver activity that never completes.
+RAID data recovery is needed when your array turns inaccessible, starts returning I/O errors, or shows rebuild and resilver activity that never completes.

-• Array shows degraded, then fails during rebuild
+Array shows degraded, then fails during rebuild

-A RAID5 or RAID6 rebuild can hit a second read error, leaving the volume offline.
+A RAID 5 or RAID 6 rebuild can hit a second read error, leaving the volume offline.
 You may see pending sectors, reallocated sectors, or SMART warnings across member disks.

-• Controller or HBA failure after a power event
+Controller or HBA failure after a power event

 A surge or brownout can corrupt NVRAM, cache metadata, or RAID parameters.
 You may see a foreign configuration prompt, missing LUNs, or a virtual disk that mounts read only.

-• Wrong disk order or wrong slot mapping
+Wrong disk order or wrong slot mapping

 A chassis move, backplane issue, or hot swap can scramble drive order.
 The RAID set may appear unformatted, show RAW, or mount with an invalid partition table on GPT or MBR.

-• Filesystem corruption and journal replay loops
+Filesystem corruption and journal replay loops

 NTFS MFT damage, ext4 journal faults, XFS log issues, or ZFS checksum errors can make volumes mount and unmount repeatedly.
-You may see orphaned directories, missing files, or truncated data.

-• Accidental initialise, reconfigure, or Storage Spaces changes
+Accidental initialise, reconfigure, or Storage Spaces changes

 Emergency Service Available 24/7